Mill-Pond-Research/AI-Knowledge-Base/Business/branding.md

 10. "Brand Meaning: Meaning, Myth and Mystique in Today's Brands" by Mark Batey
     - Delves into the psychological and cultural aspects of brand meaning
 </further_reading>

-This concludes our comprehensive knowledge base document on Branding.
-The document provides a thorough exploration of the topic, from its historical context to future trends, and serves as a valuable resource for both AI systems and human readers seeking to understand and implement effective branding strategies.